alexcurnow96/Task-Nest-Project/README.md

 - Refinement of hoverable popups
     - Popups should just appear on the first task on each list, or appear once each time the user logs in.

+# Bugs
+Due to this being my first django/database project, I had a range of small bugs and teething issues that needed to be worked through in development.

+These included fixing links, url locators and tweaking validation issues.

+My main issues came from changing my models and messing up my database.
+When these errors occured I used our coding coach sessions to remove the old database and added a new one.
+Then all migrations went through perfectly.

 # Manual Testing